Wonder Recovery is the convergence of addiction recovery, human development, mindfulness, and liking yourself more. 🖤

 Write about your addiction and recovery story (“write” might mean writing a story, writing a poem, writing a song, creating a collage, making a video.
 It’s totally up to you.)

-Gain insight into your inner world, and look at the identities you have been inhabiting.
+Gain insight into your inner world, and look at some of the identities you have been identifying with and pushing away.

 Learn about the addict archetype.